AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The Campaign Email Designer documentation and related pages have been updated to reflect Adobe Creative SDK depreciation.
 [Read more](https://helpx.adobe.com/campaign/kb/acs-deprecated-and-removed-features.html)

+A new section dedicated to Campaign Standard data model best practices is now available.
+[Read more](../../developing/using/data-model-best-practices.md)

 ## Release 20.1 - February 2019 {#release-20-1---february-2020}

 **New capabilities included in the release**